syncfusion-content/blazor-docs/blazor/scheduler/how-to/custom-header.md

 # Custom Header in Blazor Scheduler Component

-The Scheduler header bar can be hidden by setting `false` to `ShowHeaderBar` and use Syncfusion Toolbar control to customize our own header.
+The Scheduler header bar can be hidden by setting `false` to `ShowHeaderBar` and use Syncfusion&reg; Toolbar control to customize our own header.
 In the following code example, the Scheduler views can be changed by using the Dropdowns available in the custom Header.

 ```cshtml
 @using Syncfusion.Blazor.Schedule